Making an Outbound Call

 Once you've written your outbound application, you need to tell Aculab Cloud how it should be started.
 You do this by creating a named Outbound Service, setting the Application Server Type to REST API and entering details of your application on the REST API tab.

 Starting your outbound service

-- calling service_start directly, e.g. using a web browser
+- call service_start directly, e.g. using a web browser.

-- writing a small stand-alone application to call it using our high-level language Web Service wrapper
+- write a small stand-alone application to call it using one of our high-level language Web Services wrappers.

 Once the call is answered

 When the call is answered Aculab Cloud then starts your application by requesting your First Page or starts classifying the far end.
 See Far-end Classification for how things operate when classification is enabled.

 After all your actions have completed the call is hung up and Aculab Cloud makes a request to your Final Page.